A. J. Cronin: Influence of The Citadel

-The Citadel (1937), a tale of a doctor's struggle to balance scientific integrity with social obligations, helped to promote the establishment of the National Health Service (NHS) in the United Kingdom by exposing the inequity and incompetence of medical practice at the time.
+The Citadel (1937), a tale of a doctor's struggle to balance scientific integrity with social obligations, helped to promote the establishment of the National Health Service (NHS) in the United Kingdom by exposing the inequity, incompetence and corruption in the medical system.
 In the novel, Cronin advocated a free public health service to defeat the wiles of doctors who "raised guinea-snatching and the bamboozling of patients to an art form."
-Cronin and Aneurin Bevan had both worked at the Tredegar Cottage Hospital in Wales, which served as one of the bases for the NHS.
-The author quickly made enemies in the medical profession, and there was a concerted effort by one group of specialists to get The Citadel banned.
-Cronin's novel, which became the highest-selling book ever published by Gollancz, informed the public about corruption in the medical system, which eventually led to reform.
-Not only were the author's pioneering ideas instrumental in creating the NHS, but according to the historian Raphael Samuel, the popularity of Cronin's novels played a major role in the Labour Party's landslide victory in 1945.
+Cronin and Aneurin Bevan had both worked at the Tredegar Cottage Hospital in Wales, which served as one of the models for the NHS.
+Cronin made enemies in the medical profession, and there was a concerted effort by one group of specialists to get The Citadel banned.
+Nevertheless, the novel became the highest-selling book ever published by Gollancz, and eventually led to healthcare reform.
+Not only were the author's pioneering ideas instrumental in creating the NHS, but according to historian Raphael Samuel, the popularity of Cronin's novels played a role in the Labour Party's landslide victory in 1945.

 By contrast, one of Cronin's biographers, Alan Davies, called the book's reception mixed.
 A few of the more vociferous medical practitioners of the day took exception to one of its many messages: that a few well-heeled doctors in fashionable practices were unethically extracting large amounts of money from their equally well-off patients.
 Some pointed to a lack of balance between criticism and praise for hard-working doctors.
 The majority accepted it for what it was, a topical novel.
 The press tried to incite passions within the profession in an attempt to sell copy, while Victor Gollancz followed suit in an attempt to promote the book – both overlooking that it was a work of fiction, not a scientific piece of research, and not autobiographical.

 In the United States The Citadel won the National Book Award, Favorite Fiction of 1937, voted by members of the American Booksellers Association.
 According to a Gallup poll taken in 1939, The Citadel was voted the most interesting book readers had ever read.